ModelInference/texada/README.md

     d
     c
     d
-    --

-By default, Texada interprets '--' as the termination of a trace; so the above log would be interpreted as a set of two traces {"a,c,d","b,d,c,d"}.
-All other lines are interpreted as events, and equivalent lines (i.e. lines whose strings match) are interpreted as instances of the same event.
+By default, Texada interprets ```--``` as a trace separator; so the above log would be interpreted as a set of two traces ```a,c,d``` and ```b,d,c,d```.
+All other lines are interpreted as events, and equivalent lines (i.e., lines whose strings are identical) are interpreted as instances of the same event.

 Now, suppose that we want to find out whether there are events x and y, such instances of x is always followed by an instance of y.
-In LTL this can be expressed as 'G(x -> XF(y))'.
-To determine such events we run Texada as follows:
+In LTL this can be expressed as G(x -> XF(y)).
+To determine such pairs of events we run Texada as follows:

-    ./texada -m -f 'G(x -> XF(y))' --log-file ~/texada/traces/basic_log.txt
+    ./texada -m -f 'G(x -> XF(y))' --log-file basic_log.txt

 This produces the following output:

-    'G(c -> X(F(d))'
+    G(c -> X(F(d))

-which says that c is always followed by d.
-And looking at our log, we see that indeed this is true.
+which says that the event ```c``` is always followed by event ```d```.
+You can confirm that this is the case by looking at the two traces above.

 ## Additional options

-A more advanced invocation of Texada, using additional options, looks like this (note that this example covers only a subset of all possible options; see "Command line usage screen" below for a full listing):
+A more advanced invocation of Texada, using additional options, looks like this (note that this example covers a subset of possible options; see [Command line usage screen](#markdown-header-command-line-usage-screen) below for a full listing):

-    ./texada -m -f 'G(x -> X(F(y))' --log-file path/to/some/logfile.txt -r 'SUCCESS: (?<ETYPE>.*)' 'FAIL: (?<ETYPE>.*)' -s 'end' -i
+    ./texada -m -f 'G(x -> X(F(y))' --log-file logfile.txt -r 'SUCCESS: (?<ETYPE>.*)' 'FAIL: (?<ETYPE>.*)' -s 'end' -i

-Here, in addition to the 4 required arguments seen previously, we see the following additional options:
+Here, in addition to the 4 required arguments described previously, there are the following additional options:

-A set of regular expressions specifying the structure of log lines (see "Regular expression arguments" below for more information),
+* A set of regular expressions specifying the structure of log lines (see "Regular expression arguments" below for more information),

     ... -r 'SUCCESS: (?<ETYPE>.*)' 'FAIL: (?<ETYPE>.*)'

-(by the above regular expressions, two log lines 'SUCCESS: open door' and 'FAIL: open door' would be considered instances of the same event 'open door')
+    According to this regular expressions, two log lines ```SUCCESS: open door``` and ```FAIL: open door``` would be considered instances of the same event: open door.

-A regular expression specifying the lines which are to mark the termination of a trace,
+* A regular expression specifying a trace terminator:

     ... -s 'end'

-And lastly, a flag specifying that all lines which fail to match the provided regular expressions are to be ignored.
+* A flag specifying that all lines which fail to match the provided regular expressions are to be ignored:

     ... -i